Mirror, mirror…

 [It is illustrative that one of the leaders in this field - and ORA’s co-founder - is the geneticist-turned-computational designer Dr. Peter Crnokrak.]

-With the move to develop and colonize parallel experiential plane — sure lets call it the metaverse — generative identity (g-id) opens up a vast new opportunity for the expression of unique identity.
+With the move to develop and colonize parallel experiential planes — sure lets call it the metaverse — generative identity (g-id) opens up a vast new opportunity for the expression of unique identity.

 [For example: there has long been talk in the medical field of developing a new health phenotype — or identity — that evolves the current 2D Electronic Health Record, which contains the medical and treatment history of a patient.
 In the generative paradigm, this could be a 3D object which is both a database and a visual representation of the historical and momentary health of the person.
 So that physicians can make at-a-glance evaluations instead of reading through an entire biography.
 We are seeing such systems being developed now.]